The Monument will open May 28

 Reenactors will be onsite to discuss the importance of the Battle of Bennington and what life was like for Colonial Soldiers.

 An ongoing outdoor event.
-A Battle re enactment will take place on the Battlefield.
+A Battle re enactment will take place on the Benniington Battlefield in Waoomsac, NY.

 Time: 10:00 PM – 4:00 PM

-Saturday August 13: The 17th annual Battle Day 5K road race Sponsored by the Friends of the Monument.
-This is the seventeenth annual Battle Day 5K race.
+Saturday August 12: The 17th annual Battle Day 5K road race Sponsored by the Friends of the Monument.
+This is the eighteenth annual Battle Day 5K race.
 The race starts and ends at the Monument.
 The course is slightly rolling.
 In keeping with the Battle Day activities, this race is started with the firing of a cannon or revolutionary war era rifle.
 Following the 5K race is a 1/2 mile Kids fun Run.
-Registration forms are available on line: Registration forms are available on line Registration Form https://www.raceentry.com/battle-day-5k-road-race/race-information Registration starts at 7:00 AM Race starts at 8:30 AM
+Registration forms are available on line Registration Form https://www.raceentry.com/battle-day-5k-road-race/race-information Registration starts at 7:00 AM Race starts at 8:30 AM